8 best hotels on the Las Vegas Strip

 Hardwood oak floors.
 Standalone pedestal tubs.
 Wooden writing desks.
 Minibars inside of steamer trunks.
 With elegant touches like these in the 293 guest rooms, the NoMad Las Vegas feels about as un-Vegas as you can get.

 That's why the high-design hotel's opening in October 2018 was such a big deal.
-The property occupies the top four floors of the new Park MGM resort at the south end of the Las Vegas Strip, and is the brainchild of the team behind NoMad hotels in Miami and New York.
+The property occupies the top four floors of the new Park MGM resort at the south end of the Las Vegas Strip, and is the brainchild of the team behind NoMad hotel in New York.

 Without question, the hotel's calling card is the NoMad Restaurant, helmed by Eleven Madison Park alum Daniel Humm.
 The dining room is designed to replicate an old library (with real books!), and signature dishes such as roast chicken stuffed with foie gras, black truffle and brioche are meant to be shared.
 There's also jazz brunch in the NoMad Bar every Sunday from 1030 a.m. to 2:30 p.m.